goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/2-cred/_index.md

 {{% notice tip %}}
 The yellow output of the command indicates Ansible has actually done something (here it needed to install the package).
 If you run the ad hoc command a second time, the output will be green and inform you that the package was already installed.
 So yellow in Ansible doesn’t mean "be careful"…​ ;-).
 {{% /notice %}}

+{{% notice tip %}}
+Try to click one of the output lines in the window showing the job output.
+A small window with a lot of information about the job like module args will open.
+Have a look and close it again.
+{{% /notice %}}